Chengdu Food - the Best Foods and Places to Eat

 Shujiuxiang Hot Pot

-- No.11-2 Nijiaqiao Road, Yulin District, Wuhou District
+- Address: No.11-2 Nijiaqiao Road, Yulin District, Wuhou District

 - Shujiuxiang is possibly the most popular hotpot restaurant in Chengdu so it’s best to make a reservation as it is always packed.
 One of the unique features of Shujiuxiang is that it features a 9 grid pan (rather than the usual 2 segmented mild/spicy pan).
 A shared hot pot with some side dishes will cost you 20-30 USD (about 120 to 210 CNY).